marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Film-Noir-Island/KQL-Kraken-Hunt.md

 Challenge Description: Use Azure Data Explorer to uncover misdeeds in Santa's IT enterprise.
 Go to Film Noir Island and talk to Tangle Coalbox for more information.

-Location : Film Noir Island - Gumshoe Alley PI Office
+Location: Film Noir Island - Gumshoe Alley PI Office

 Difficulty: 2 out of 5 trees